Mackenzie Phillips says she and her father began a sexual relationship in 1979 when she was 19 that would ultimately last for over a decade.

 She began struggling with substance abuse and was arrested for disorderly conduct in 1977.
 Her behavior on the set became erratic and she was subsequently fired from the show.

-Mackenzie’s drug problem resulted in two near-fatal overdoses that led her to enter rehab.
+Mackenzie Phillips’s drug problem resulted in two near-fatal overdoses that led her to enter rehab.
 After briefly rejoining the cast of One Day at a Time, she relapsed and collapsed on set.
 Once again, she was let go.

 Mackenzie Phillips’ Shocking Revelation

 After leaving the show, she toured for several years with her dad John Phillips and Denny Doherty as part of the New Mamas and the Papas.
-According to her autobiography released in 2009, there was something dark going on behind the scenes during this time.
+According to her autobiography that was released in 2009, there was something dark going on behind the scenes during this time.

 The next day, Mackenzie told her father, “We need to talk about how you raped me.”
 Seemingly puzzled, John Phillips replied, “Raped you?
 Don’t you mean, ‘We made love?'”
 She also said that she took cocaine with John when she was 11.